 Barth Smelting Corp

+Barth Smelting Corp. operated a smelting facility on the 99 Chapel Street property from at least 1946 until the late 1970s.
+Barth operated as a smelter and produced brass and bronze ingots.
 Prior operators at the 99 Chapel Street property include General Lead Batteries, a manufacturer of lead acid batteries, and the New Jersey Zinc Company, a former zinc smelter.
 The New Jersey Zinc and Iron Company, also known as the Newark Zinc Works, formerly operated their large facility on the 99 Chapel Street property, as well as the property now occupied by the Newark Housing Authority’s Terrell Homes.
 The Zinc Works was one of the first commercial zinc oxide plants in the United States and operated on this location from 1848 to 1910.
 After New Jersey Zinc Company ceased operations, the buildings were demolished and the property subdivided.
 In 1946, the Millard E. Terrell Homes, a family development with 275 units, was constructed on a portion of the property formerly occupied by the New Jersey Zinc & Iron Company.

-Soil samples were collected from the playground area at the Terrell Homes property in December 2012.
+Initial soil samples were collected from the playground area at the Terrell Homes property in December 2012.
 Elevated concentrations of lead were found in the top two feet of soil throughout the playground area.
 In response to the high levels of lead, Newark Housing Authority removed the playground equipment on February to discourage children from accessing the area.
 The EPA installed a temporary chain link fence around the former playground to restrict access to the lead contaminated soil.

 Additional soil samples were collected from the grassy area behind the community building in mid-May and along the property line in August, 2013 to determine the extent of contamination.
-Elevated levels of lead are present in the top two feet of soil extending from the property line to approximately 25-30 feet onto the Terrell Homes property behind the community building.
+Elevated levels of lead were present in the top two feet of soil extending from the property line to approximately 25-30 feet onto the Terrell Homes property behind the community building.